MrZloHex/zas/README.md

 ### Building

-emuBOOB's compiler supporting only `.asm` files with very strcit rules.</br>
+ZAS's compiler supporting only `.asm` files with very strcit rules.</br>
 For build your assembly code for i8008 run this:</br>
 	`$ emuBOOB build --input="<PATH TO YOUR CODE>"`</br>